cbslneu/heartview/README.md

 ```
 If an error occurs, please refer to this link to install Node on your machine: https://nodejs.org/en/download/package-manager

-1. Go to the `beat-editor` directory
+1. Go to the `beat-editor` directory:
 ```
 cd beat-editor
 ```
-2. Install the required modules for beat-editor
+2. Install the required modules for the Beat Editor:
 ```
 npm install
 ```
-3. Go to the `server` folder
+3. Go to the `server` folder:
 ```
 cd server
 ```
-4. Install the required modules for beat-editor's backend
+4. Install the required modules for the Beat Editor's backend:
 ```
 npm install
 ```